statnett/edx-dotnet/README.md

 1. Providing examples on how to connect with EDX.
 1. Encapsulating AMQP Application Properties that regularly would be [string-based](EdxLib/Constants.cs)
-1. Extracting binary content as a string when receiving messages
+1. Unwrapping binary message content as a string when receiving messages

 ### Contents
 There are four projects in this solution: